cartesi/docs/cartesi-rollups/tutorials/erc-721-token-wallet.md

 title: Integrating ERC721 token wallet functionality
 ---

-This tutorial will guide you through creating a basic ERC721(NFT) token wallet for a Cartesi backend application using TypeScript.
+This tutorial will guide you through creating a basic ERC721(NFT) token wallet using TypeScript for a Cartesi backend application.

 :::note community tools
 This tutorial is for educational purposes.
 For production dApps, we recommend using [Deroll](https://deroll.dev/), a TypeScript package that simplifies app and wallet functionality across all token standards for Cartesi applications.